lr98769/3db/README.md

 pip install git+https://github.com/aleju/imgaug.git
 pip install imagecorruptions
 ```
-2. Include threedb.controls.blender.rain in the yaml config file
+2. Include custom_controls.rain in the yaml config file

 **To run unit test for rain module:**
 1. Install the imgaug package with the following lines of code: